-Housing Element: Cities and counties must have a general plan housing element adopted and certified by the California Department of Housing and Community Development (HCD) for the 2023-2031 Regional Housing Needs Allocation (RHNA), and maintain certification throughout the OBAG 3 program period to remain eligible for County & Local Program funding.
-After December 31, 2023, MTC will deprogram County & Local Program funds from the TIP for jurisdictions that do not yet have a certified housing element or have not maintained certification.
+• Housing Element: Cities and counties must have a general plan housing element adopted and certified by the California Department of Housing and Community Development (HCD) for the 2023-2031 Regional Housing Needs Allocation (RHNA), and maintain certification throughout the OBAG 3 program period to remain eligible for County & Local Program funding.
+After December 31, 2023, MTC will deprogram County & Local Program funds awarded to from the TIP for jurisdictions that do not yet have a certified housing element or have not maintained certification.
 Exceptions may be granted as detailed in Appendix A-1.
 Jurisdictions will have until December 31, 2024 to receive certification and have their County & Local Program awards reinstated.
-MTC staff will provide an update to the Commission on Bay Area jurisdictions' Housing Element certification progress in June 2024.

-After the Housing Element certification deadline, MTC, in coordination with CTAs, will reprogram funds awarded to non-compliant jurisdictions to projects located in compliant jurisdictions.
+After this date, MTC, in coordination with CTAs, will reprogram these funds to projects located in compliant jurisdictions.